Arely2810/GAC-Langston-Ant-Project/README.md

   Unzip our files, and run the js-1.html.
 It can be opened with an edititor for debugging.
 Do not forget style.css and draw-stuff.js.
 It is required to be in the assets folder.

 Sample Invocation
-b - black         B - blue
+b - black         Bl - blue
 r - red           T - triangle (marker) y - yellow        f - triangle directi